10 great places to spend New Year's Eve

 (CNN) — Some of the details may change, but year in and year out, these destinations around the world have a well-deserved reputation for traditionally throwing a great New Year's Eve shindig.

 Be sure to plan early for prime parties and the best viewing areas for fireworks.
-Some venues charge admission, and tickets often sell out months ahead.
+Some venues charge admission, and tickets sometimes sell out months ahead.

 So let the countdown begin.
 Here are 10 great places where you can travel for a New Year's Eve you'll never forget: